rmvdesign/digitalgarden/src/site/notes/Narrative/Locations/Worlds/Navareo.md

 The Navareo star is a large class G star, classified as a G5IVf.
 It produces a significant amount of gamma and UV radiation, which [[Narrative/Species/Navareans\|Navareans]] are naturally resistant to due to their biology.
 The innermost planet, Navareo I, is the hottest due to its close proximity to the star.
 Navareo II, III, and IV are all capable of supporting life and have developed Navarean civilisations.

-Unfortunately, Navareo IV was destroyed in an incident involving an FTL-accelerated ramjet, rendering the planet uninhabitable.
+Unfortunately, Navareo IV was destroyed in an incident involving an HL-accelerated ramjet, rendering the planet uninhabitable.
 Efforts to rebuild the planet using terraforming technology are ongoing and being led by Yalgeth Labs.

 Despite the loss of Navareo IV, the Navareo star system remains a major hub of activity in the galaxy and is home to a diverse array of cultures and civilisations.
 The [[Narrative/Locations/Arcology Six\|Vi Station]], located on Navareo V, is a hub of commerce and trade, serving as a central hub for the [[Narrative/Factions/Navareo Empire\|Navareo Empire]].